How to access and use the coal mining information for England, Scotland and Wales held in the national coal mining database.

 The datasets available are all raster images without details of individual features, see available Coal Authority data if you have more specific needs.

-Enter the address of the dataset you want into your WMS client (tip: right click and copy shortcut).
+Enter the address of the dataset you want into your Web Mapping Service client (tip: right click and copy shortcut).

 - Coal mining reporting areas - https://map.bgs.ac.uk/arcgis/services/CoalAuthority/coalauthority_coal_mining_reporting_areas/MapServer/WMSServer - the areas in which the Coal Authority recommend a mining report.